Table of Contents

 From that moment online, the latest and innovative technology entered the online reality.
-Thanks to 3D, virtual reality, and users’ interactions, players have whole universes to enjoy.
+Thanks to 3D, virtual reality, and user interactions, players have whole universes to enjoy.

 A popular virtual land is “Second Life”.
 Through this universe, users can move their avatars through different destinations, such as the Love Valley or the Desert Canyon Oasis.
 The “residents” of this world can also earn money.
 In fact, they can start their business and make real, tangible income via the virtual planet.

-Both on Decentraland and Cryptovoxels, players are starting to buy and trade NFT artworks as virtual goods, or just displaying them on their virtual properties.
+Both on Decentraland and Cryptovoxels, players are starting to buy and trade NFT artworks as virtual goods, or just display them on their virtual properties.

 Plus, there is the Decentraland DAO option.
 It stands for Decentralized Autonomous Organization.
 The organization owns estate contracts, wearables, and the marketplace.
 As the website states, “it was always part of the original vision to hand over control to the people who create and play in this virtual space.”
 Hence DAO, allows users to participate in the decisions.
 And in the rules that govern this online land.

-This virtual land is built on the ethereum blockchain.
-Cryptovoxels features a city (owned by the Corporation) and the parcels, owned by the players.
+This virtual land is built on the Ethereum blockchain.
+Cryptovoxels features a city (owned by the Corporation) and parcels, owned by the players.
 People can purchase parcels, wearables, and even wizard hats.
 All transactions happen through an e-wallet, a safe and secure payment method.

 There are also virtual events, where users can meet and chat.